bootlin/training-materials/slides/realtime-linux-hardware/realtime-linux-hardware.typ

 - It is designed to optimize the power usage of a system

-- Useful to undertstand which C-States and OPP are being used
+- Useful to understand which C-States and OPP are being used

 #v(0.5em)